Measure specific gravity using a scale and measuring cup

 Pages that reference this post in the Digitalfire Reference Library:

-GLAZ Glaze Observations, Understanding the Deflocculation Process in Slip Casting, Measuring glaze slurry specific gravity, Specific gravity, Thixotropy, Deflocculation
+GLAZ Glaze Observations, Understanding the Deflocculation Process in Slip Casting, Carefully measure specific gravity using a scale and graduated cylinder, Quickly measure specific gravity using a scale and graduated cylinder, Specific gravity, Thixotropy, Deflocculation

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.